(Select a Question)

 (a) Permits are not required if exempted by federal or State of Florida law.

-(c) Preliminary site investigation such as test borings, test pilings, well points, and soil sampling activities do not require a permit.
+(c) Preliminary site investigations such as test borings, test pilings, well points, and soil sampling activities do not require a permit.

-(e) The installation of new roof covering, or the recovering, re-roofing or repairing of an existing roof covering, either of which is five hundred (500) square feet or less.
+(e) The installation of a new roof covering, or the recovering, re-roofing, or repairing of an existing roof covering, either of which is five hundred (500) square feet or less.